 - 1) Beware of senior slump!
 Your GPA is not completed yet!
-Every course matters. - 2) If you have a GPA of 3.3 or higher, apply for recognition by the PSC (and/or other) Honors Society.
-Nice line to add to your resume and cool cords to wear on Commencement Day! - 3) Last chance to get involved, or gain leadership experiences in the organizations with which you are involved. - 4) Penultimate Semester: Check to see that you have completed all requirements (or will have after your last semester) with your advisor.
-Then meet with the Chair for Department approval, and to double-check your completion of the "official" check with the Registrar. - 5) Plan on attending the PSC Commencement Reception! - 6) If you need or may need recommendation letters for your next step (graduate school or jobs), request them from your professors with plenty of time.
+Every course matters. - 2) Last chance to get involved, or gain leadership experiences in the organizations with which you are involved. - 3) Penultimate Semester: Check to see that you have completed all requirements (or will have after your last semester) with your advisor.
+Then meet with the Chair for Department approval, and the "official" check with the Registrar. - 4) Plan on attending the PSC Commencement Reception! - 5) If you need or may need recommendation letters for your next step (graduate school or jobs), request them from your professors with plenty of time.